ysan/auto_rec_mini/README.md

 ### Platforms ###
 Will work on generic linux destributions. (confirmed worked on `Ubuntu`, `Fedora`, `Raspbian`)

-`Raspbian` Raspberry pi model B is used in the main,
+I usually use `Raspberry pi model B` to check the operation,
+If the back EPG acquisition runs during recording, or if multiple simultaneous recordings are performed,
 Packet loss occurs, block noise and image skipping are likely to occur.
 ~~There was a case that ts could not be taken because of insufficient power at the start of tuning.~~